-Employment contracts can also be concluded for fixed terms by law.
-However, these contracts are not always lawful.
+Employment contracts can also be concluded temporary by law.
+However, these fixed term contracts are not always lawful.

 Remember: the period within which action must be brought is short!

 For this reason, you need to act fast if your employment contract is nearing its end.

 If you want to bring action against dismissal from the employment contract, it is only possible by filing a suit with the labor court at the latest three weeks after the deadline.
 The fixed-term employment contract is considered to be lawful if no action is received by the labour court within this period.
 If the employer does not extend the term of the contract, you should consult a lawyer as soon as possible.

 For this reason, I’m generally available within a day of your call.
 Click here for more information on my fees for an initial consultation.
 I will gladly represent you and your case in the labor courts of the City of Berlin and the State of Brandenburg.